Soft photon bremsstrahlung at next-to-leading power: LBK theorem with shifted kinematics

 In the previous section we focused on the case with two charged particles.
 We note however that the above arguments can be straightforwardly generalized to an arbitrary number of external charged particles.
 The amplitude level expression in \cref{ext+int} becomes then quite cumbersome when many external charged particles (possibly of different spin) are present.
 However, after squaring the amplitude and summing over the polarizations one obtains an expression analogous to \cref{squared} which is relatively compact when compared to \cref{ext+int}.
 The resulting formula for $|{\cal A}(p_1,\dots,p_n,k)|^2$ will contain multiple derivatives acting on the non-radiative amplitude.
 This has some drawbacks, as we are going to discuss.

 First of all, both the non-radiative amplitude ${\cal A}(p_1, \dots, p_n)$ and the radiative amplitude ${\cal A}(p_1,\dots,p_n,k)$ in \cref{squared} depend on the hard momenta $p_1$, \dots, $p_n$ which satisfy $\sum_i p_i=-k$.
-Hence, momentum conservation is violated in ${\cal A}(p_1,\dots,p_n)$ for finite $k$, as originally observed by Burnett and Kroll \cite{Burnett:1967km} \footnote{See also \cite{Gervais:2017yxv} and the recent \cite{Lebiedowicz:2021byo}.}.
+Hence, momentum conservation is violated in ${\cal A}(p_1,\dots,p_n)$ for finite $k$, as originally observed by Burnett and Kroll \cite{Burnett:1967km} \footnote{See also \cite{Gervais:2017yxv} and the recent Refs. \cite{Lebiedowicz:2021byo, Engel:2021ccn}.}.
 Of course, this violation is under control, since ${\cal A}(p_1,\dots,p_n)$ multiplies an NLP term.
 Thus it is an NNLP effect, beyond the range of validity of the LBK theorem.
 Still, this is a feature that one would like to avoid in a numerical implementation of \cref{squared}, since the non-radiative \emph{cross-section} is typically generated separately from the radiative one by Monte Carlo codes.
 Also, derivatives in \cref{squared} act on the squared amplitude, and not on the full cross-section.
 Moreover, when the number of external particles grows one is forced to take many derivatives of the non-radiative amplitude.
 This aspect might lead to difficulties in numerical implementations.

 For these reasons, it is desirable to have another analytic formula for \cref{squared}.
 One possibility has been investigated in \cite{DelDuca:2017twk} in the context of soft gluon factorization for processes with at most two radiative particles.
-In this case, a simple calculation reveals that \cref{squared} can be written in terms of shifted momenta as
+There, it is shown that for $m=0$ one can recast the amplitude squared of \cref{squared} in terms of shifted momenta as

 where